 Katja van den Enden is an experimental, abstract artist living and working just outside of Toronto, Canada.
 Her practice ranges from mixed media work and painting to sculpture.
-She has exhibited her work in public and private galleries for the past 15 years among them Gallery 1313, Art Square Gallery, the Orillia Museum of Art and History, the Aurora Cultural Centre, Latcham Art Gallery, the McKay Art Centre, Propeller Gallery and the John B. Aird Gallery.
+She has exhibited her work in public and private galleries for the past 15 years among them Gallery 1313, Orillia Museum of Art and History, Aurora Cultural Centre, Latcham Art Gallery, the McKay Art Centre, Propeller Gallery, John B. Aird Gallery and the Art Gallery of Mississauga.
 Her work has been part of the Toronto Artist Project since 2013.

-Katja grew up in Düsseldorf, Germany.
-She has been an elected member of the Society of Canadian Artists since 2014 and is a two time Exhibition Assistance Grant recipient from the Ontario Art Council (2016/ 2017).
+Katja grew up in Düsseldorf, Germany where she studied with several artists such as Jochen Zellmann.
+She considers Kelley Atkin and Hugh LeRoy her most important mentors.
+Katja has been an elected member of the Society of Canadian Artists since 2014.
+She was granted an art residency at Gibraltar Point in 2018 and is a three time Exhibition Assistance Grant recipient from the Ontario Art Council (2016/ 2017/2018).

 My curiosity centres on the effervescence of human interaction beyond verbal communication.
 I have explored this in paintings and sculptural works, through the use of processes that resemble those found in nature.
 Through the fusion of materials, process and concepts, I search for a visual vocabulary that expresses the intangible nature of psychology and memory.

 I am fascinated with the patterns created by sedimentation, layering, abrasion, accumulation, fragmentation and cellular growth.
 For years I created biomorphic patterns in mixed media paintings to explore the workings of our minds using these processes as analogies to cognitive ones.
 Recently, my work has expanded beyond 2-dimensions to create organic sculptural forms.